erickveil/erickveil.github.com/_posts/2023-08-11-Kotlin-Architecture-Which-One-to-Use.md

 ---
-title: How To: Kotlin Architecture - Which One to Use?
+title: How To Select Which Kotlin Project Architecture to Use
-layout: note
+layout: post
 date: 23-08-11
 tags:
   - android